Swing Patrol's Home Sessions features a huge variety of dance content: Lindy hop, Solo Charleston, Balboa, Shag, sl… https://t.co/Ym3b50FpXb

 We do not tolerate harassment of any kind, verbal, physical, emotional or sexual.
 If you harass someone, you will be asked to leave.
 It is always at our discretion and judgment.
 So don’t do it.

 3. Be aware of your physical boundaries and where you’re kicking or enthusiastically flailing that arm with great expression.
-Your limbs are powerful and might do unintended damaged.
+Your limbs are powerful and might do unintended damage.
 Being aware of others on the floor and not hitting them is the mark of a considerate dancer.
 If you accidentally strike anyone, please make sure they’re ok, and do apologize.

 4. While dancing, either in class or on the social floor, do not offer unsolicited dance advice to your fellow dancers.
 In our experience the people who do this are usually wrong (and always annoying).